PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 predecessor, and following dequant-logistic bridge.
 Keep the stale indexed- Swish test issue separately classified.
 Commit and push only; do not create, reopen, or update a pull request.

+## Indexed quantized-Swish stale-test repair checkpoint

+The two indexed quantized-Swish tests no longer monkeypatch `_build_tensor_consumer_map` or `_build_tensor_producer_map` on the lowerer, where those compatibility helpers no longer exist.
+They now assert that the actual `quantized_swish_layout` owner module does not expose either legacy map helper.
+Existing runtime assertions still verify the supplied GraphIndex, single refresh behavior, current producer/consumer indices, rewrite counters, metadata propagation, and fixed-point results.

+This is a test-only repair.
+Production code, pass behavior, dependencies, and TensorFlow boundaries are unchanged.

+Validation completed sequentially under `uv`:

+- complete indexed quantized-Swish owner module: `21 passed in 0.53s`
+- indexed quantized-Swish plus terminal recovery/orchestration, architecture, and pass-efficiency coverage: `364 passed in 18.52s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The previously recorded stale-test issue is resolved.
+At resume, audit the Swish-residual closure result.
+Commit and push only; do not create, reopen, or update a pull request.